-A long-term acute care facility is a specialty-care hospital designed for patients with serious medical problems requiring intense, special treatment for an extended period of timeÔÇöusually 20 to 30 days.
+A long-term acute care facility is a specialty-care hospital, which is designed for patients with serious medical problems requiring intense, special treatment for an extended period of time usually 20 to 30 days.

 LTACs offer more individualized and resource-intensive care than a skilled nursing facility, nursing home or acute rehabilitation facility.
-Patients are typically transferred to a long-term acute care hospital from the intensive care unit of a traditional hospital because they no longer require intensive diagnostic procedures offered by a traditional facility.
+Patients are typically transferred into a long-term acute care hospital from the intensive care unit of a traditional hospital.
+Because they no longer require intensive diagnostic procedures offered by a traditional facility.

 Type of Stay